-Line 14 requires employers to enter the applicable Series 1 code that identifies the type of health coverage actually offered to the employee, their spouse or domestic partner and any dependents.
+Line 14 requires employers to enter the applicable Series 1 code that identifies the type of health coverage actually offered to the employee, their spouse/domestic partner, and any dependents.
 This information also relates to eligibility for marketplace coverage subsidized by the premium tax credit.

 1A: Qualifying offer, for all months during which the employee was employed full-time, employer offered minimum essential coverage (MEC) providing minimum value (MV) that was affordable according to the federal poverty line (FPL) safe harbor.
-At least MEC offered to spouse or domestic partner and dependent(s).
+At least MEC offered to spouse/domestic partner and dependent(s).

 1B: MEC providing MV offered to employee only.
-No coverage offered to spouse or domestic partner and dependents.
+No coverage offered to spouse/domestic partner and dependents.

 1C: MEC providing MV offered to employee.
 MEC offered to dependent(s).
-No coverage offered to spouse or domestic partner.
+No coverage offered to spouse/domestic partner.

 1D: MEC providing MV offered to employee.
-MEC offered to spouse or domestic partner.
+MEC offered to spouse/domestic partner.
 No coverage offered to dependent(s).

 1E: MEC providing MV offered to employee.
-MEC offered to spouse or domestic partner and dependent(s).
+MEC offered to spouse/domestic partner and dependent(s).
 Since most employers offer coverage to employee, spouse/domestic partner, and other dependents, 1E is the most commonly-used Line 14 code.

-1F: MEC not providing MV offered to employee and spouse or domestic partner and/or dependent(s).
+1F: MEC not providing MV offered to employee; employee and spouse/domestic partner or dependent(s); or employee and spouse/domestic partner and dependent(s).